davxy/datawok-posts/posts/zk-proof.md

 This advancement is pivotal in today's technology-centric world, finding applications spanning from blockchain technology to secure cloud computing.

-New protocols like zk-SNARKs and zk-STARKs lately emerged to push even further the area from the verification of simple static statements to verification arbitrary computation, paving the way for a new era for data privacy.
+New protocols like *zk-SNARK*s and *zk-STARK*s lately emerged to push even further the area from the verification of simple static statements to verification arbitrary computation, paving the way for a new era for data privacy.